Berlin Blockade: British

 The British used a considerable variety of aircraft types.
 Many aircraft were either former bombers or civil versions of bombers.
 In the absence of enough transports, the British chartered many civilian aircraft.
 British European Airways (BEA) coordinated all British civil aircraft operations.
 Apart from BEA itself, the participating airlines included British Overseas Airways Corporation (BOAC) and most British independent airlines of that era—e.g. Eagle Aviation, Silver City Airways, British South American Airways (BSAA), the Lancashire Aircraft Corporation, Airwork, Air Flight, Aquila Airways, Flight Refuelling Ltd (which used their Lancaster tankers to deliver aviation fuel), Skyways, Scottish Airlines and Ciro's Aviation.

 Altogether, BEA was responsible to the RAF for the direction and operation of 25 British airlines taking part in "Operation Plainfare".
 The British also used flying boats, particularly for transporting corrosive salt.
 These included civilian aircraft operated by Aquila Airways.
 These took off and landed on water and were designed to be corrosion-resistant.
+Additionally, their roof-mounted control cables were protected against corrosion.
 In winter, when ice covered the Berlin rivers and made the use of flying boats difficult, the British used other aircraft in their place.

 Altogether, a total of 692 aircraft were engaged in the Berlin Airlift, more than 100 of which belonged to civilian operators.

 Other aircraft included Junkers Ju 52/3m which were operated briefly by France.